 Taking normal retirement.
 What you need to do.

-You have reached normal retirement age and want to start your well-earned retirement.
-Find out what steps you need to take for normal retirement, and what points you need to bear in mind.
+You will soon be reaching the reference age and wish to take your well-earned retirement.
+Find out what steps you need to take for normal retirement and what points you need to bear in mind.

 Starting retirement: Officially ending your employment relationship

 Employed persons can start normal retirement as soon as they reach AHV retirement age.
-Many people assume their employment relationship ends automatically – but that isn't the case.
-You need to end your employment relationship officially by giving notice of termination, or via a contractual agreement.
-This normally takes effect at the end of the month in which you have your 64th or 65th birthday (The retirement age for women will be gradually increased from 64 years to 65 years starting in 2025).
-Your pension will be paid out the following month for the first time.
+Many people assume that this will automatically terminate their employment relationship, but that is not the case.
+You must officially terminate your employment relationship by giving notice or concluding a contractual agreement.
+It has previously been customary to do this at the end of the month in which you have your 64th or 65th birthday.
+However, the AHV 21 reform will come into force on January 1, 2024, which means that, from 2028, for both men and women it will be at the end of the month in which they turn 65.
+Pensions are paid out for the first time in the following month.

 Pillar 1 pensions: Applying for your AHV pension